akirav/akirav.github.io/essays/the-law.md

 <img class="ui small right circular floated image" src="../images/Curry_shooting.jpg">

-Ray "🐐" Allen is the greatest of all time in 3-Pointers made with a whopping 2973 3-point field goals made.
-Through his 18 seasons Ray Allen
+Ray "🐐" Allen and Stephen Curry are regarded as the greatest shooters of all time.
-40.02% 3 point field goal percentage.
-Played 18 Seasons.

-Stephen Curry is regarded as Ranked 7th with 2086 3-point field goals made 43.6% 3 point field goal percentage.
-Played 8 Seasons.
+Throughout Ray Allen's eighteen seasons, his "wet" shooting form has allowed him to make 2973 3-point field goals with a 3-point field goal percentage of 40.02%.
+On the other hand, Stephen Curry has amassed 2086 3-point field goals with a 3-point field goal percantage of 43.6% through eight seasons.
+Stephen Curry is on track to dethron Ray Allen and become THE greatest shooter of all time.
+You may ask, what do these two legends have in common?
+Their hard work, will power, and determination to perfect there shooting form.
+By working on the correct fundamentals and by adhering to proper style guidelines, it will help me become an overall better programmer.

 <img class="ui small left circular floated image" src="../images/lonzo-shooting.jpg">